idaholab/moose/modules/phase_field/doc/content/modules/phase_field/sqa/phase_field_srs.md

 !template! item key=system-scope
 !! system-scope-begin
-TODO: Put in phase-field specific text here
-The [!ac](MOOSE) Tensor Mechanics module provides an extensible set of capabilities for solving for mechanical deformation of solids and structures.
-It provides a set of C++ base classes that define interfaces for MOOSE `Material` objects that compute various mechanical behavior of materials at quadrature points, which include elastic properties, strains, eigenstrains, stresses, inelastic behavior, and damage.
-It also provides the needed `Kernel` classes to account for the contributions of the stress, inertia and damping in the solution for the displacement field that satisfies equilibrium.
-These models support one-, two-, and three-dimensional models of continuous materials, with variety of options for the treatment of the lower-dimensional models, including plane stress, plane strain, axisymmetry, and generalized plane strain.
-These models support both small- and finite-strain assumptions.
+The [!ac](MOOSE) Phase Field module provides an extensible set of capabilities for solving for microstructual evolution of multi-phase and multi-componeht systems using conserved and non-conserved order parameters.
+It provides a set of C++ classes that define interfaces for MOOSE `Kernel` objects that implement various common phase field formulations including polycrystalline grain growth models.
+These models support one-, two-, and three-dimensional simulation domains.

-For modeling discrete interfaces between solid elements, this module provides a system similar to that for continuous materials that permits the definition of traction-separation laws for cohesive behavior.
-It also has similar support for lower-dimensional elements to represent structural elements such as beams and shells.
-As for the continuum models, sets of `Material` and `Kernel` classes are defined for these cases.

-This module also provides a comprehensive set of boundary conditions relevant for mechanics modeling, such as pressure and traction boundary conditions.
-It also provides extensive postprocessing capabilities for computing quantities relevant to mechanics, such as fracture integrals.

-In addition to defining the base classes that enable modeling arbitrary materials, this module also provides a set of specializations of those models for widely-used assumptions of material behavior.
-These include elasticity tensors defined in a variety of ways for isotropic and anisotropic materials, basic creep, plasticity and damage models, and models for eigenstrains due to thermal expansion.
+For modeling nucleation events the module includes a discrete nucleation system that supports nucleation based on order parameter pinning and artificial driving force insertion which enable nucleation events in conserved and non-conserved order parameter fields.
+Support is provided for physics informed timestepping and mesh refinement.

+Utilities for free energy extraction from thermodynamic databases are provided, as well as a phase field model that supports sublattice concentration models found in thermodynamic databases.

+The module also comprises a set of initial conditions to set up common microstructures used in phase field modeling.
 !! system-scope-finish
 !template-end!

 !template! item key=system-purpose
 !! system-purpose-begin
-TODO: Put in phase-field specific text here
-The purpose of the [!ac](MOOSE) Tensor Mechanics module is to provide the foundational capabilities for computing mechanical deformation of solids and structures.
-It computes strains and stresses, and solves for the displacement field that satisfies equlibrium.
+The purpose of the [!ac](MOOSE) Phase Field module is to provide the foundational capabilities for phase field modeling of microstructure evolution.
+It implements commons single- and multi-phase phase field formalisms and enables teh modeling of multicomponent systems.
 It is intended to both provide a basic set of capabilities and also be readily extensible by applications based on it to represent specialized material behavior.
 !! system-purpose-finish
 !template-end!